encgoo/DesignPatterns/membuf/README.md

 #### 2.2.5 Command <a id="command"></a>
 This [class](Command.hpp) is the base class for the Command design pattern.
-It contains two abstract method: Execute, and Undo.
+It contains two abstract methods: Execute, and Undo.

 #### 2.2.6 CommandCommon
 This [class](CommandCommon.hpp) is a subclass of the Command class above.
 It is created for factorization.
 Note that the undo of insert is erase.
 So concrete commands share common operations.
+It makes sense to factorize common code here.

 #### 2.2.7 BufferCommands
 This [file](BufferCommands.hpp) contains the following 5 concrete commands: